-Type of exams: (I)GCSE & A Level
+Type of exams: IGCSE & A Level

-Languages: English, Greek, French, Spanish
+Languages: English, Greek, French, Spanish and German.

-Sports: Basketball, Football, Volleyball, Fencing, Self-Defence, Table-Tennis
+Sports: Basketball, Football, Volleyball, Self-Defence, Gymnastics, Badminton and Table Tennis

 Music: Choir, Band, Rock Band

 Preschool and Primary: Smart Hands, Masterkids Creative movement and expressions.

 Primary: Wood Wizards, Needlework, Girl Guides, Show Time, Kung Fu, Football